Detect errors in input data frames according to selected CRC method

 You specify the initial state of the internal shift register by the Initial states parameter.
 You specify the number of checksums that the block calculates for each input frame by the Checksums per frame parameter.
 For more detailed information, see the reference page for the General CRC Syndrome Detector block.

-This block supports double and boolean data types.
+types.
 The output data type is inherited from the input.

 The CRC-N Syndrome Detector block has one input port and two output ports.
 All three ports accept binary column vector signals.